georgescutelnicu/AdventOfCode-2023/README.md

-# AdventOfCode-2023
+# Advent of Code 2023

-My Advent of Code 2023 solutions.
+[Advent of Code](https://adventofcode.com/) is an annual coding event with daily programming challenges throughout the month of December.
+This repository contains my solutions to the Advent of Code 2023 challenges.